Grammys: Being nominated puts you on another level - Che Ellio

-Grammy award nominee, Che Elliot, who is not new to the big Grammy stage, has thrown more light on the pedestal the much coveted award nomination puts one as an artiste.
+Grammy award nominee, Che Elliott, who is not new to the big Grammy stage, has thrown more light on the pedestal the much coveted award nomination puts one as an artiste.

 In a chat, he said, “You’re automatically a winner once you have been nominated; the nomination is like winning itself, so it’s keeps your on your toes.
 For me, I’m not new to great sounds and big records.
 I grew up in a space with a legend, Maxi Priests, who is my father.
 So, with that, you can only make great music no matter the genre your doing.